 How to make the most of a sunny day out in the Lake District.
 With white fluffy clouds and blue sky, here are our top tips on what to see and do, from adventure to culture, off the beaten path to iconic views read on to plan your ideal itinerary…

-Whether you are up for a hike or a gentle stroll you can choose a route to suit, there is also a Zog Activity Trail for younger children.
+Whether you are up for a hike or a gentle stroll, there's a route to suit you, there's also a

-There are a number of other activities you can do ranging from Nordic Walking, Forest Segway to Go Ape and mountain bikes are available to hire too.
+There are several other activities you can do, ranging from Nordic Walking, Forest Segway to Go Ape and mountain biking.

 Best for: All ages and dog-friendly.
 A complete day out with plenty to offer different interests.